sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 `dzil` will dutifully keep us informed of its progress:

 ```

-[DZ] making target dir /home/Greetings
-[DZ] writing files to /home/Greetings
+[DZ] making target dir /home/Greetings [DZ] writing files to /home/Greetings
 [DZ] dist minted in ./Greetings

 ```

-Much like `h2xs`, `dzil` generated a directory for us and some files inside of it.
-`Dist::Zilla` also reported that it has "minted" a "dist" for us.
-This is rather cryptic but we'll come back to this later.
-For now, let's open up our new `Greetings` directory and see what magic `dzil` has pulled off for us:
+Much like `h2xs`, `dzil` generated a directory for us and some files inside of it.  `Dist::Zilla` also reported that it has "minted" a "dist" for us.
+We'll come back to this crypticism later.
+For now, let's plow ahead and open our new `Greetings` directory and see what magic `dzil` has pulled off for us:

 `cd Greetings`

 Ouch!
 There's barely anything in here.
 Just a mysterious `dist.ini` file and a `lib` directory with a minimal `Greetings.pm` file inside of that.
-Not too impressive compared to what even a crude tool like `h2xs` did for us, is it?
-We still have a long way to go to get our distribution in shape.
+This doesn't seem very impressive compared to the `h2xs` tool.

-Ah, but `Dist::Zilla` works quite a bit differently than `h2xs`.
-The `new` subcommand we issued doesn't actually build our distribution, it simply set up a directory that will eventually hold all of our distribution builds.
-But before we get ahead of ourselves, let's make our module useful by editing the `lib/Greetings.pm` module file that `dzil` generated for us:
+But `Dist::Zilla` works a bit differently than `h2xs`.
+Its `new` subcommand isn't designed to immediately build our distribution, it simply sets up a directory that will eventually store our distribution builds.
+But before we get ahead of ourselves, let's make our module useful by editing the `lib/Greetings.pm` module file that `dzil` generated for us and add in our
+function:

 ```

 sub hw {
   print "Hello, World!\n";
 }

 ```

-And for reasons we don't need to worry about now, we have add a brief description with the following line so `Dist::Zilla` can build our module:
+And for reasons we don't need to worry about now, we have to add a brief abstract so `Dist::Zilla` can build our module with this line:

 `# ABSTRACT: Quick Greetings for the world`

 So your `Greetings.pm` file should look like this:

 ```

 use strict;
-warnings;
+use warnings;
 package Greetings;

 sub hw {